THREE-HUNDRED-SIXTY-FOUR MOONS … Holy Crap that is a long time.

 She and an under-aged friend were in a bar when 2 REMFs (Fobbits in today’s vernacular) decided to be intrusive and wouldn’t back off.

-Suddenly some big guy, in a different looking uniform, showed up.
-That was before the Beret was just participation award.
-The only Berets were Maroon, Forrest Green or Black and a Black Beret meant something.
+Suddenly, some big guy in a different looking uniform with a funny hat showed up.
+YOU have to remember that was before the Beret was just participation award and the only Berets were Maroon, Forrest Green or Black.
+A Beret still meant something in the ’90s

 The big guy in the funny suit told the two guys at her table he was going to count to the number “one” and when he got to the number “One,” they both better have apologized and be gone… or an ass-kicking was going to take place.